Garut Commuter Line: History

 In 1986, the Garut Commuter Line born that before names as the Simandra train & Lokal Cibatu, then 25 March 2022, Lokal Cibatu changed to the Garut Cibatuan Commuter Line.
 The Garut Commuter Line crosses rice fields and mountains from Garut to Kiaracondong and from the Padalarang area to Purwakarta.
-On its journey, this train passes several railway bridges, especially the 2nd longest active bridge, namely Cikubang Bridge and the highest bridge in Indonesia, namely Cisomang Bridge, the longest railway bridge between Cilame & Padalarang is the Cibisoro Railway Bridge, and also a tunnel, namely Sasaksaat Tunnel.
+On its journey, this train passes several railway bridges, especially the 2nd longest active bridge, namely Cikubang railway bridge and the highest bridge in Indonesia, namely Cisomang railway bridge, the longest railway bridge between Cilame & Padalarang is the Cibisoro railway bridge, and also a railway tunnel, namely Sasaksaat railway tunnel.
 Since 1 April 2022, this service has been transferred to KAI Commuter.
 This aims to streamline KAI services in the local and commuter train segments.

 On 1 June 2023 following of the enactment of new train travel chart 2023, the Garut Cibatuan Commuter Line changed to the Garut Commuter Line by the Ministry of Transportation of the Republic of Indonesia.